 Head of Mobilisation and Social Change, Australian Red Cross

-Ebony is a social designer and entrepreneur with a curiosity and passion around the intersections of the future of networks, technology and social change.
+Ebony is a social designer at the intersection of networks, technology and social change.
 Currently, she is the Head of Mobilisation and Social Change at the Australian Red Cross, leading thinking and testing of decentralized mobilisation models, social connection and large-scale social change in areas like loneliness, nuclear weapons and homelessness.
-Ebony has moved through a range of sectors includuing family violence, justice, therapeutic/self-help communities and government.
-Recently, she co-founded Thiry Waves, a social purpose design firm focused on the intersections of marketing, strategy and decentralized social movements.
+Ebony has previously worked in family violence, justice, therapeutic/self-help communities and government.

 Writer, Academic & Author - University of Melbourne